 The 100-minute flight was amazing.
 Exhilarating!
 For a while, we forgot our worries and flying over the rainforest only made us more excited about the days ahead!

 As we touched down, we sped along the runway barely noticed by local farmers, women doing their washing, chickens and zebu just metres away!
 The small airport building had seen better days and was covered in flaking white paint.
 There were no discernible employees around to instruct us so we made our way over to the door which was obstructed by a small group of people who had been watching the plane land.
 We had nothing to collect from the very low-tech baggage area so, realising we had no phone signal to contact the guide we’d arranged, we took a taxi named Rosalinda (a man’s name here believe it or not) to the town.
-Our ‘plan’ was to cruise around until we found someone who knew the guide we were looking for – Lauriot (details of all guides and parks will be in a forthcoming post).
+Our ‘plan’ was to cruise around until we found someone who knew the guide we were looking for – Lauriot (details of all guides and parks are in this other post).
 It didn’t take long.

 He was about our age and spoke English well.
 We explained our situation and he agreed to help us shop.
 We knew that, without his help, we would struggle to make ourselves understood and would almost certainly be charged a premium for anything we purchased.
 The shops were more like market stalls and the choice was limited.
 We soon discovered that we are generally large compared to Malagasy people and that they don’t wear socks!
 Over the next hour, though, we managed to buy three pairs of underwear each, a pair of socks each (limited by availability not requirement), a pair of trousers for Dean, a T-shirt each, some deodorant, a plug adapter and a rucksack to put it all in.
 Our usual predisposition towards indecision had to be shelved and all in all I think we were fairly efficient in the time available.
 Knowing we’d want to claim back our expenditure, we tried to get receipts but this was an alien concept in most places!